Meet the experienced professionals of Technology Metrics and its partners

 He has received numerous awards for leadership and innovation over his professional career, including being a key member of the contractor team of the foundry modernization program awarded The Defense Certificate of Recognition for Acquisition Innovation by the Under Secretary of Defense (Acquisition, Technology and Logistics) acknowledging the exemplary program performance in achieving all of the major objectives of the contract, within budget and schedule.

 Dr. Rockett is an educator.
 For 12 years while at BAE Systems he taught junior- and senior-level courses as a visiting professor and then an adjunct professor of electrical engineering at Howard University in Washington DC, including courses on microelectronics, digital logic design, electrical circuit analysis, semiconductor device physics, and a course that he developed on radiation hardening, and he was a graduate student research adviser.
-For the past eight years he has been a member of the electrical engineering advisory board at the University of the District of Columbia.
+For the past 10 years he has been a member of the electrical engineering advisory board at the University of the District of Columbia.

 He is also an ABET program evaluator.
 ABET, incorporated as the Accreditation Board for Engineering and Technology, Inc., is a non-governmental organization that accredits post-secondary education programs in applied science, computing, engineering, and engineering technology.
 ABET accredits college and university degree programs in the United States and in many other countries.
 Program evaluators provide knowledge on professional practice, professional preparation, and continuous improvement.
 Evaluation teams, comprised of program evaluators, conduct periodic on-campus reviews of these programs to assess their continued compliance with ABET accreditation criteria.